confluentinc/kafka-connect-elasticsearch/docs/configuration_options.rst

   * Importance: low

 ``topic.index.map``
   This option is now deprecated.
 A future version may remove it completely.
-Please use single message transforms to map topic names to index names.
+Please use single message transforms, such as RegexRouter, to map topic names to index names.

   A map from Kafka topic name to the destination Elasticsearch index, represented as a list of ``topic:index`` pairs.